tkolanka/ece285_mlip_projectA/README.md

-# ece285_mlip_projectA
-ECE 285 Fall 2019 Image Captioning Project
+# ECE 285 Fall 2019 - Image Captioning using Show, Attend and Tell Model